-Expand a local file-name into an absolute path.
+Expand a local filename into an absolute path.
 The absolute path is canonised: references to . and . . are deleted.
-This predicate ensures that expanding a file-name it returns the same absolute path regardless of how the file is addressed.
-SWI-Prolog uses absolute file names to register source files independent of the current working directory.
-See also absolute_file_name/3.
+This predicate ensures that expanding a filename returns the same absolute path regardless of how the file is addressed.
+SWI-Prolog uses absolute filenames to register source files independent of the current working directory.
 See also absolute_file_name/3 and expand_file_name/2.